Drive 1.1km past the Canmore Nordic Centre and take the left turn down Ken Ritchie Way to the Grassi Lake Trail head.

 |When to Do||May through October|

-Perhaps the hardest part of this hike is getting to it.
+Perhaps the hardest part of the Grassi Lakes hike is getting to it.
 Head past the Canmore Nordic Centre and take your first left, down a paved road to a parking lot on your right.
 If you get here later in the morning, you may be parking on the road.

-Start off on a wide gravel access road that leads into the forest from the parking lot.
+Start off on the hike up to Grassi Lakes on a wide gravel access road that leads into the forest from the parking lot.
 After approximately 150m, a smaller trail leads off to the left into the forest.
 At this point you can choose to continue on the wide “easy” path to the lakes or take this route to the left, which was built by Lawrence Grassi.

 Personally, we prefer to do a circuit where we go up on the “difficult” trail and down on the “easy” trail, which we’ll describe below.